Skip to content

 Worker Pools

 In the following example, we create a pool of in-process workers.
-If we had no delays between their scheduling, they would be started almost instantaneously.
-They would complete with each other pulling tasks from the database.
+If there were no delays between their scheduling, they would start almost instantaneously and compete with each other when pulling tasks from the database.

-In order to avoid that, we are introducing a little jitter that decorrelates their startup time:
+To avoid this, we introduce a small jitter that decorrelates their startup times:

 import asyncio